This post is also available in: German

 Proof for the natural approach to language learning

-You might be saying to yourself, “OK, Marco.
+You might be saying to yourself, “OK, Mark.
 The method you describe sounds quite nice.
 But where is your proof that it really works!?”

 That’s a good question!